tomshoo/.dotfiles/README.md

 # myDotFiles
 My Dotfiles and configuration for arch linux

-These are my configurations and themes for my setup of arch linux, abd nothing else.
+These are my configurations and themes for my setup of arch linux, and nothing else.